bevyengine/bevy-assets/README.md

 # Optional image to showcase your asset.
 # Should be a png/jpg/gif/webp located next to your toml file, less than 2 MB in size.
-# We recommend a size of 551x310 pixels.
-(16:9 aspect ratio)
+# We recommend using a 16:9 aspect ratio with a maximum width of 600 pixels.
 image = "my_plugin_icon.png"
 ```